googleapis/google-api-ruby-client/README.md

 * Integration with the googleauth gem for authentication using OAuth, API keys, and service accounts.
 * Control of retry, pagination, and timeouts.

 These client libraries are officially supported by Google, and are updated regularly to track changes to the service.
-However, they are considered legacy.
-A more modern client may be available for many Google services, especially Google Cloud Platform services such as Cloud Storage, Pub/Sub, and BigQuery.
-See the section below titled *Which client should I use?* for more information.
+However, many Google services, especially Google Cloud Platform services such as Cloud Storage, Pub/Sub, and BigQuery, may provide a more modern client that is easier to use and more performant.
+See the section below titled ["Which client should I use?"](#which-client-should-i-use) for more information.

 ## Using the clients